kubernetes/committee-security-response/security-release-process.md

 Examples:
-- Disabling or bypassing a `NetworkPolicy` or `PodSecurityPolicy` without winforming users or gaining consent
+- Disabling or bypassing a `NetworkPolicy` or `PodSecurityPolicy` without informing users or gaining consent
 - Reconfiguring a `NetworkPolicy` and allowing connections to other processes without consent